Bmjbrinkley/Documentation/TCC_Incident_Response_Final.md

 # Healthcare Organization: Incident Response Plan
+    Note: This documentation is from a past final project during a project at TCC.
+This was slightly revised with updated graphics.
 ## Mission Statement
 We will treat each other with respect and dignity and do the same for all we serve.
 We will offer employees of all backgrounds a place to build careers.
 We will provide the most convenient access to healthcare services and consumer goods in America.
 ## Strategies & Goals